serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

 }
 ```

-With this code we simply define and export two functions called `get` and `list` which will query our DynamoDB database and return the result formatted in a way the API Gateway (which we'll introduce in a few minutes) understands.
+With this code, we simply defined and exported two functions, called `get` and `list`, which will query our DynamoDB database and return the result formatted in a way the API Gateway understands.

-Next up we need to add two new AWS Lambda components to our projects `serverless.yml` file.
-One component for the `get` function and one for the `list` function.
+Let's add two new AWS Lambda components to our `serverless.yml`—one component for the `get` function and one for the `list` function:

 ```yml
 # ... snip